-Except as otherwise covered under the Plan.
-This includes any charges for orthoptics or vision training and any associated supplemental testing, vitamin therapy, low vision therapy, eye exercises or fundus photography.
+Including eye exams, the fitting, provision, or replacement of eyeglasses or contact lenses, and any charges for orthoptics or vision training and any associated supplemental testing, vitamin therapy, low vision therapy, eye exercises, or fundus photography, except as otherwise provided under the Plan.
 See section 7.7.1 for pediatric vision services and section 7.4.9 for coverage of annual dilated eye exam to manage diabetes.